EbrahimMohamud/STA302-Final-Project-Part-3/README.md

-# Our Group Does Not wish to be enter into any competition.
-Thank you
+# Our group does not wish to be enter into any competition.